amazon-archives/amazon-cognito-identity-js/README.md

     });
 </pre>

-**Use case 12.** Starting and completing a forgot password flow for a user.
+**Use case 12.** Starting and completing a forgot password flow for an unauthenticated user.

 <pre class="prettyprint">
     cognitoUser.forgotPassword({